$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Introduction

 \section{Introduction}

-Achieving a comprehensive understanding of 3D scenes holds paramount importance for subsequent tasks such as planning and map construction (\cite{wang2021survey}).
-Semantic scene completion (SSC) emerges as a solution that jointly infers the geometry completion and semantic segmentation from limited observations~(\cite{song2017semantic, hu2023planning}).
-SSC approaches typically fall into two categories based on the sensors they utilize: LiDAR-based SSC (LSSC) and Camera-based SSC (CSSC).
-While LiDAR sensors offer precise depth information~(\cite{roldao2020lmscnet, cheng2021s3cnet}), they are costly and less portable.
-Conversely, cameras, with their affordability and ability to capture rich visual cues of driving scenes, have gained significant attention~(\cite{cao2022monoscene, li2023voxformer, tian2024occ3d, zhang2023occformer}).
-For CSSC, the depth prediction is essential for the accurate 3D reconstruction of scenes.
-However, existing methodologies often ignore errors inherited from depth models in the real-world scenarios~(\cite{poggi2020uncertainty}).
-Moreover, how to utilize the propagated depth uncertainty information and rigorously quantify the uncertainty of the final SSC outputs, especially when there exists high-level class imbalance as observed in SSC datasets, remains challenging and unexplored.
+Achieving a comprehensive understanding of 3D scenes is crucial for downstream tasks such as planning and map construction in autonomous vehicles (AVs) and robotics~\cite{wang2021survey}.
+3D Semantic Occupancy Prediction (OCC) emerges as a solution that jointly infers the geometry completion and semantic segmentation~\cite{song2017semantic, hu2023planning}.
+OCC approaches typically fall into two categories based on the sensors they use: LiDAR-based OCC and camera-based OCC.
+While LiDAR offers precise depth information~\cite{roldao2020lmscnet, cheng2021s3cnet}, they are costly and less portable.
+Conversely, camera-based OCCs, with their affordability and ability to capture rich visual cues, have gained significant attention~\cite{cao2022monoscene, tian2024occ3d}.
+For them, depth estimation is essential for the accurate 3D reconstruction of scenes.
+However, existing methods frequently overlook real-world depth estimation errors~\cite{poggi2020uncertainty}.
+Moreover, effectively leveraging propagated depth uncertainty and rigorously quantifying OCC uncertainty, particularly in class-imbalanced datasets, remains a challenging and unexplored problem.
+Throughout this paper, OCC refers to camera-based OCC unless stated otherwise, which is the focus of our work.

-We explain the importance of considering depth uncertainty propagation and SSC uncertainty quantification in Fig.~\ref{fig:motivation}.
-The influence of depth estimation errors on the geometry completion of CSSC is shown in (a), with the ground truth delineated by white lines, and estimations with $\pm$0.2m depth estimation errors in blue and red lines.
-Errors in depth estimation significantly reduce the performance of geometry completion, especially in distant regions.
-In this paper, we propose a novel uncertainty propagation framework from depth models (Depth-UP) to improve the performance of CSSC models.
+We explain the importance of considering depth uncertainty propagation and OCC uncertainty quantification in Fig.~\ref{fig:motivation}.
+As shown in Fig.~\ref{fig:motivation}(a), perturbing the ground-truth depth values by factors of $(1+\beta)$ ($\forall \beta \in \{0\%, 2\%, 4\%, 6\%, 8\%, 10\%, 20\%\}$), simulates real-world depth estimation errors.
+Uncertainties of depth estimation significantly reduce the performance of OCCs.
+To address this, we propose a flexible uncertainty propagation framework (Depth-UP) from depth models to improve the performance of a variety of OCC models.